 What else does movement do for you and your creative practice?
 Let me know in the comments — I’d love to know what you discover.

-And if you are interested in starting your own movement practice, reach out to me directly and let’s talk.
+And if you are interested in starting your own movement practice, book a discovery call and let’s talk.
 Happy moving!